Codecademy/docs/content/ai/concepts/generative-ai/concepts/text/text.md

   - 'intro-to-chatgpt'
 ---

-**Generative text** is a common medium people a hear about.
-Just some of the applications include:
+**Generative text** is a commonly discussed type of generated content.
+Some applications include:

 - Generating poems
 - Writing stories